EarthmanT/cloudify-4.0-manager-bootstrap/README.md

 ## Prerequisites

 This README requires that you have installed the Cloudify 4.0 CLI on your workstation.
-See (instructions)[http://docs.getcloudify.org/4.0.0/installation/installation-overview/].
+See [instructions](http://docs.getcloudify.org/4.0.0/installation/installation-overview/).

 The following user stories are fully explained:
 * I want to use a pre-baked Cloudify 4.0 manager image.
-[See pre-baked image](#About the pre-baked image option).
+(See pre-baked image)[#About the pre-baked image option].
-* I need to create the environment (networks, VMs) that I will install Cloudify on [See management environment installation](#Management environment installation).
+* I need to create the environment (networks, VMs) that I will install Cloudify on (See management environment installation)[#Management environment installation].
 * I have a VM on which I want to install Cloudify Manager.
-[See bootstrap](#Bootstrap).
+See (Bootstrap)[#bootstrap].
 * I have Cloudify Manager 4.0 and I want to configure it.
-See [manager configuration](#Manager configuration)
+See (manager configuration)[#manager-configuration]
 * I have a blueprint for a previous version of Cloudify and I want to use it with Cloudify Manager 4.0.
-[See Bootstrap](#Using pre-4.0 blueprint with a 4.0 manager).
+See (Bootstrap)[#using-pre-4.0-blueprint-with-cloudify-manager-4.0].

 ## About the pre-baked image option